Jared951/geocoding-app/readme.md

 1. To delete a brand and all its associated addresses, locate the brand you want to delete on the home page.
 2. Click the "Delete" button next to the brand.
-3. A confirmation prompt will appear asking you to confirm the deletion.
-Click "OK" to proceed or "Cancel" to cancel the deletion.

 ![view-all-page](screenshots/View_all.png)